pauldmaschhoff/IT-Midterm-Project/markdown_three.md

 ### Programming Experience
 ---
-While atttending Mizzou I have been able to learning and practice programming.
+While atttending Mizzou I have been able to learn and practice programming.
 By completing CS 1050 and by currently taking CS 2050 and INFOTC 1000 I have developed skills in different programming languages including:

 * **_C_**
 * **_Python_**